 There are currently more than 10,000 certified acupuncturists-one-third of them physicians-practicing in this country.

 Acupuncture involves the application of extremely fine needles into one or more of the 2,000 acupuncture points on the human body.
 These points are said to link 12 main and eight secondary pathways.
 These channels, or pathways, are called "meridians."
 The meridians are believed to conduct energy between the body's skin and internal organs.
 Part of the controversy surrounding acupuncture stems from the fact that scientists cannot correlate the 20 pathways, or meridians, with the human body's blood circulation and nerve paths.

 Nevertheless, acupuncture theory holds that energy conducted by meridians, also called qi (pronounced "chee"), is known to coordinate the balance between one's spiritual, emotional, mental, and physical state.
 Acupuncture is believed to help in balancing the opposing forces called yin and yang.
 A healthy person's yin and yang are said to be in a state of harmony.

 Acupuncture has about as many critics as it does advocates.
-Medical researchers have shown in dozens of high profile studies, however, that acupuncture can be an effective alternate treatment for a myriad of health problems-from central nervous system-related conditions and immune system response.
+Medical researchers have shown in dozens of high-profile studies, however, that acupuncture can be an effective alternative treatment for a myriad of health problems-from central nervous system-related conditions and immune system response.